Chart Color Schemes

 Kingston features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 48.3% of all households, including 10.7% couples with children, 30.9% couples without children, and 6.1% single parent families.
 Non-family households account for the remaining 51.7%, with lone person households at 44.4% and group households comprising 7.2%.
-The median household size is 1.8 people, smaller than the Australian Capital Territory average of 2.5.
+The median household size is 1.8 people, which is smaller than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households